kamilburda/gimp-export-layers/README.md

 **File extensions in layer names**

 * *No special handling* - No special action is performed.
-* *Export only layers matching file format* - Export only layers with file extensions that match the file format in the "File format" text field.
+* *Export only layers matching file extension* - Export only layers whose file extensions match the "File extension" text field.
-* *Use as file formats* - Every layer that has a valid file extension will be exported with that file format.
-File format dialog will be displayed once for each file format.
-For layers with invalid or no file extension, the file format in the "File format" text field will be used.
+* *Use as file extensions* - Every layer that has a valid file extension will be exported using that file extension.
+File format dialog will be displayed once for each file extension.
+For layers with invalid or no file extension, the extension in the "File extension" text field will be used.

 **Additional options to "File extensions in layer names"**

 - *Always strip file extension* - Strip (remove) file extension from all layer names.
-This does not apply to layer names in [square brackets] if "Remove square brackets" is disabled.
-- *Strip identical to file format* - Remove file extension from the layer names that match the file format in the "File format" text field.
+- *Strip identical file extension* - Remove file extension from the layer names that match the "File extension" text field.
 - *Never strip file extension* - Don't strip file extension from layer names.

 **Layer names in [square brackets]**